brrritssocold/CoC-build-dependencies/README.md

 - Vagrant
 - Virtualbox

+*If you are using chocolaty on Windows, you can install the dependencies using `choco install vagrant virtualbox -y`*

 ## Usage
 - **PowerShell or Command prompt are recommended on windows, Git Bash has issues with the interactive shell**
 - In the repository root, run `vagrant up` to start and provision the VM